marc2332/lsp-codemirror/README.md

 ## ✨ lsp-codemirror

-LSP client for CodeMirror, intends to be a more updated and better version of the original fork --> https://github.com/wylieconlon/lsp-editor-adapter (thanks to Wylie :D )
+LSP client for CodeMirror, intends to be a more updated and better version of the original client --> https://github.com/wylieconlon/lsp-editor-adapter (thanks to Wylie :D )

 ## 🤖 Installation